 The History of the Kilt

 If you think of things that are typical for Scotland, you also think of him … the Kilt with his Tartan.
 The Garment of a Highlander.
 The length of the Kilt is chosen so that it reaches the wearer up to his Knees, but when he “kneels down” he does not touch the Ground.
 According to a legend one should also be able to recognize whether the carrier is married or single.
 If the knee is clearly visible, he is single, if the knee is covered by the kilt it is a sign, that he is promised or married.
 However, I consider this a Myth, as I could not find any Evidence or Reference.
 The Kilt as it is known today is an Invention of the 18th century.
-What some do not know, in the first few Centuries in Scotland “normal” Clothes -pants etc.- was worn.

 The oldest find of a check pattern in a fabric -the so-called ‘Falkirk Sett’, or the shepard’s plaid– dates from the 3rd century BC.
 However, this Clothing contained Pants and no Kilt or Belted Plaid and it can also be detected no connection to today’s Clan Tartans.